imclab/liz/README.md

   }
   ```

-- `DELETE /groups/:id`
+- `DELETE /profiles/:id`

-  Delete a group by its id.
+  Delete a profile by its id.